Skip to main content

 • Timing: Odds move more as game time approaches.
 Opening lines are based on projections.
 Closing lines reflect the full weight of news and betting action.

-Line movement is the market speaking.
-Understanding what it says can help:
+Line movement is the market talking.
+Here’s what it can tell you:

 • Heavy Action: Big shifts often signal lots of bets or sharp money.